CarletonComputerScienceSociety/questions/docs/contributing-generators.md

 ## 3. Associate your generator and question

-For the website to know your generator exists, you need to update your questions `index.md` file as shown where `{evaluation}` and `{question-number}` are replaced with the data related to your question.
+For the website to know your generator exists, you need to update your question's `index.md` file as shown where `{evaluation}` and `{question-number}` are replaced with the data related to your question.

 ```diff
 ---